Wehda23/ps5-store/Backend/README.md

 By using the function `routes` in the file `./routes.py` we can register all our flask blueprints to Flask application

+Here is an example of how to set it up:

 ```py
 from flask import Flask
 from playstation.routes import routes